Poushec/Poushec.UpdateCatalogParser/README.md

 ## Limitations

-What this library does - is parse HTML pages from catalog.update.microsoft.com, so it's derives it's limitations directly from it.
+What this library does - is parse HTML pages from catalog.update.microsoft.com, so it derives it's limitations directly from it.
 For example, it cannot return more than 1000 search results from a single query.